-Understanding the Role of an Orthopedic Surgeon
+Understanding the Role of Orthopedic Surgeons in Musculoskeletal Care

-Orthopedic surgeons manage a diverse range of conditions impacting the musculoskeletal system.
+Orthopedic surgeons manage a diverse range of conditions affecting the musculoskeletal system.
 They are trained to offer both surgical and non-surgical treatment options.
 This includes everything from recommending physical therapy to performing complex surgeries.

-These specialists often treat common injuries such as fractures, which occur in about 6 million cases annually in the U.S. alone.
-They also address chronic conditions like arthritis, affecting nearly 60 million adults in the U.S. Orthopedic surgeons may specialize further in areas such as sports medicine or joint replacement surgery, delivering precise care and expertise in these fields.
+These specialists often treat common injuries such as fractures.
+Fractures occur in about 6 million cases annually in the U.S. alone.
+They also address chronic conditions like arthritis, which affects nearly 60 million adults in the U.S.

 Common Conditions Treated by Orthopedic Surgeons